ece-student/Team-16/docs/Milestone3/milestone3.md

 For additional information on the implementation of the line following and turning algorithms check out our previous work from [Milestone 1](https://lois-lee.github.io/Team-16/docs/milestones/1.html)

 ##### Stack and Back tracking Functions
+A stack was needed because we need to keep track of the robot's motion in case if we need back track when there is a dead end.
 * opposite- used for back tracking.
 In this case the rightOrientation function is called twice to ensure that the direction is updated twice since the robot makes a 180 degree turn.
 * stack_push-
 * stack_pop-